 The GrowBuck League (GBL) is a Financial Literacy Math Lab, Attendance, and Job Training program rolled into one.

-Students can be “paid” GrowBucks for each day of school they attend, grades, or good behavior.
-At the end of the season, the students’ financial stats can be sent in to see how well they did against other classrooms in the League.
+At the end of the season, the students’ financial stats can be reported online to see how well they did against other groups in the League.
+An internal scoreboard is available so players can see how well their doing in friendly competition with their classmates or neighbors.

 WHAT’S IN THE KIT?

-Balance Sheet – Students record their deposits and payments as they use their GrowBucks to buy and sell items in their classroom.
-Data from these Balance Sheets determine how well your class did in the GrowBuck League if your classroom chooses to participate.
+Balance Sheet – Players record their deposits and payments as they use their GrowBucks to buy and sell items at home or in their classroom.
+Data from these Balance Sheets determine how well your group did in the GrowBuck League.

 Wallets – Instructions are provided on how students can make their own wallets out of paper and tape to hold their GrowBucks and Balance Sheet in when not in use.
-Wallets can be stored in a shoe box or desk drawer when not used in the classroom.
+Wallets can be stored in a shoe box or desk drawer when not used.

-As the first class of students gets comfortable with the format, you can add more classrooms to buy and sell with in a weekly or monthly school market held during lunch time.
+As the first class of students gets comfortable with the format, you can add more classrooms.

 For Middle and High Schools, we suggest setting up the program in math classes with students given the option to rent tables during lunch break if they’re allowed to buy and sell outside of the classroom.

 GrowBucks at this level can provide a vehicle for teaching algebra along with general soft skills like making change, accounting, and salesmanship that are valuable in the working world.
-Other adult experiences like part time jobs/careers, paying rent, grocery costs, student loans, taxes, credit cards, and more can be simulated using GrowBucks.
+Other adult experiences like part time jobs/careers, paying rent, grocery costs, student loans, taxes, credit cards, and more can be simulated using GrowBucks or by playing the upcoming online edition of Economy, Jr.

 WHAT TO SELL